mscharmann/ABC-pipeline/README.md

 snakemake --cluster "sbatch" --jobs 100
 ```

-else on LSF cluster can do (give 2 cores per job):
+else on LSF cluster can do (give 2 cores per job for 2- and 3-pop models, give only 1 core per job for 1-pop models):
 ```
 snakemake --cluster 'bsub -W 4:0 -R "rusage[mem=1000]" -n 2' --jobs 100
 ```